 - Staying with one department for a longer period of time (step and longevity raises)

 You can also improve your salary by getting additional training.
 The more versatile your training is, the more useful you will be to your department.
-Many departments will offer pay incentives for things like paramedic license, bilingual abilities, specialty rescue or hazmat training, or other educational hours completed.

-Typical Benefits of Full-Time Firefighters
+3. Typical Benefits of Full-Timers (Not Volunteers)

 Like most full-time government positions, being a firefighter comes with tons of useful benefit programs.
 If you’re one of the providers for your family, you’ll appreciate the health insurance programs that you can enroll your entire family in.